 eCommemoration Convention 2024: Spaces of the Past.
 Spatial History in Digital Commemorative Culture

-Various panels, workshops, hands-on digital experiences and creative exchange will again form the centre of our two-day international and interdisciplinary convention, which will take place on 26 and 27 September 2024 in Hamburg.
+Various panels, workshops, hands-on digital experiences and creative exchange again formed the centre of our two-day international and interdisciplinary convention, which took place on 26 and 27 September 2024 in Hamburg.

 This year's starting point